Bitshala-Classrooms/BPD-week-5-assignment/README.md

 If your code works, you will see the test completed successfully.

 ### Running Esplora Locally
+The `./data` folder contains the blocks with the required transactions that you need to fetch via esplora.
+The `docker-compose.yaml` file contains the necessary scripts to run a `bitcoind` and `esplora` node with the block files.

 To start Esplora locally, run the following command:
 ```